shramdas/VARV/README.md

 # Set to 1 to see everything, but this may cause the plotting output to be overwhelming.
 # If not specified, the default is 1e-4.
 PVALUETHRESHOLD	1

+# If you wish to restrict analysis to only a few genes, you can list them here.
+# Note that you'll likely want to set PVALUETHRESHOLD to 1 (as above) to be sure
+# you get output for all of the genes listed, regardless of their significance.
+GENELIST LIPG,LCAT,FADS1

 # Output directory + prefix for output files.
 OUTPREFIX	/net/snowwhite/home/welchr/projects/runepacts/tests/testcfg/blah